 PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or sore, swollen breasts.

-Doctors base the diagnosis on symptoms, which are usually recorded daily by the woman.
+Doctors base the diagnosis on symptoms, which a woman is usually asked to record daily.

-Consuming less sugar, salt, and caffeine and exercising may help relieve symptoms, as does taking certain supplements, pain relievers, birth control pills (sometimes), or antidepressants.
+Consuming less sugar, salt, and caffeine and exercising may help relieve symptoms, as does taking pain relievers, birth control pills (sometimes), antidepressants, or certain nutritional supplements.

 Because so many symptoms, such as a bad mood, irritability, bloating, and breast tenderness, have been ascribed to PMS, defining and identifying PMS can be difficult.